System76 released the Pop OS 22.04 LTS on April 25, 2022. We unwrap the new features and updates in this post.

 Obviously, you might be wondering how GNOME 42 looks inside Pop OS 22.04.
 The Cosmic desktop in POP OS 22.04 features GNOME 42 at its core.
 But it is heavily stripped-down to align with Cosmic desktop principles.

 Files 42 in this release look almost the same as earlier versions.
 However, the Files get its latest version, 42, with all of its core features, not the looks.
-For example, the stock Files 42 has new folder icons, compact spacing of widgets and new menus.
-But the Files 42 in Cosmic desktop retained its own folder icons and colours.
+For example, the stock Files 42 has new folder icons, compact spacing of widgets and unique menus.
+But then, Files 42 in Cosmic desktop retained its folder icons and colours.

-In addition to that, the newly designed Dark, Light theme support with auto wallpaper change is not picked up.
+In addition, the newly designed Dark, Light theme support with auto wallpaper change is not picked up.
 Because Pop OS already had the Light/Dark theme support for quite some time since the inception of the Cosmic Desktop.

 Summary of the changes